wei-ln/weilanning.github.io/_pages/about.md

 # Honors and Awards

-- 2021/2022 	Merit Student, University of Chinese Academy of Sciences
+- Merit Student, University of Chinese Academy of Sciences, 2020/2022
-- 2018           	National Scholarship, Ministry of Education of China
+- National Scholarship, Ministry of Education of China, 2018